Which style of yoga?

 Sara and Tara are certified as Iyengar yoga teachers, a process which takes a minimum of having 3 years of practice and successfully passing an assessment after a teacher training program over the course of 2-3 years.
 To maintain this certification, teachers undergo a minimum number of hours of specialised training every year.

-Although we do not offer pregnancy yoga classes, Sara and Tara can accommodate in their classes current students who become pregnant.
+Although we do not offer pregnancy yoga classes, Sara and Tara can accommodate in their classes for current students who become pregnant.

 styles of yoga